Can't connect to the network via TCP directly?, try this guide.

 3.3.
 Authorize your identity with an authorization token

-If you signed up for the waitlist, you should receive your one-time authorization token by email from Storj Labs.
+If you requested an authorization token, you should receive your one-time authorization token by email from Storj Labs.
 This token can be used only once.
 For the second time it will not be valid.

 3.5.
 Wallet address

-The following step will let you create a valid STORJ token address if you do not already have one.
-If you already have a compatible STORJ payout address, or an address made with another ERC20 compatible wallet such as Metamask, Parity or Mist, you can continue with the steps below.
+The article Wallet address for storagenode will let you create a valid STORJ token address if you do not already have one.
+If you already have a compatible STORJ payout address, or an address made with another ERC20 compatible wallet, you can continue with the steps below.

 3.6.
 Storage Location

 You will need a place to store the data.
-It could be a dedicated HDD (or even RAID, if you want) or just a folder.
+It could be a dedicated HDD (or even RAID, if you want).

 Note.
 The network connected drive could work, but not recommended and not supported.